statchan1106/exchangeable-hoeffding-lean/README.md

 Kim, *A Sharper Hoeffding Bound for Weighted Sums of Exchangeable Random Variables*.

 The project explores how Lean can make the structure of a modern statistical proof explicit.
-The current Lean development follows the notation of `SeongchanLee.tex` and avoids global axioms: the hard mathematical ingredients are collected in an explicit interface, `ExchangeableHoeffding.ProofObligations`.
-Lean checks that the paper's main MGF statement follows once those named ingredients are supplied.
-A complete formalization means replacing each field of `ProofObligations` by a Lean proof.
+The current Lean development avoids global axioms by collecting the hard mathematical ingredients in an explicit interface, ExchangeableHoeffding.ProofObligations.
+Lean then checks that the main MGF statement follows once those named ingredients are supplied.
+A complete formalization means replacing each field of ProofObligations by a Lean proof.

 ## Repository Layout